adamjmurray/ruby-rtmidi/README.md

 * List MIDI I/O ports
 * Send MIDI messages to output ports
 * Receive messages on input ports
+* Open named virtual MIDI IN and OUT ports (not supported on Windows)

 In other words, everything you'd want from a low-level MIDI library.
 It's still your responsibility to interpret the MIDI message byte streams!